LifeSword3/LifeSword3/README.md

 - 👋 Hi, I’m @LifeSword3
 - 👀 I’m interested in Roman history, social sciences, applied statistics, historical reenactement and chess
-- 🌱 I’m currently learning Python and PyCharm
+- 🌱 I’m currently learning how to use QGIS and NetLogo in my research (Roman history).
 - 💞️ I’m looking to collaborate on economic and social history projects regardless of the historical era or region
 - 📫 How to reach me : via email at armandmarinprice@gmail.com or on discord at #LifeSword3